NET-Wizards/MagicMapper/README.md

 ### How do I get started?

-First, configure AutoMapper to know what types you want to map, in the startup of your application:
+First, configure FastMapper to know what types you want to map, in the startup of your application:

 ```csharp
 var configuration = new MapperConfiguration(cfg =>